2011 Cricket Canada Summer Festival

 The 2011 Cricket Canada Summer Festival was a cricket tournament in Canada, taking place between 11–13 August 2011.
-Four teams participated (Afghanistan, Canada, Trinidad and Tobago, and the USA) in a round robin tournament.
+(Afghanistan, Canada, Trinidad and Tobago, and the USA were the four teams that participated in the round-robin tournament.

+The competition was won by Trinidad and Tobago after they defeated Canada in the final match.

 Teams

 There were 4 teams that played in the tournament.